dannycab/phy481msu/notes/07-slides.md

 Note:
 * CORRECT ANSWER: E
-* This one is a curious one because a delta function is alway positive, both C and D are correct.
+* This one is a curious one because a delta function is always positive, both C and D are correct.
 * Expect most everyone to pick C

 </section>